GfSE/SAF-Specification/stakeholders.md

 * Which HW interfaces are necessary?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
+* Which Stakeholder are relevant to the system and might impose requirements?
 * Which functions need to be realized by HW?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
+* Which interface design items are on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which interface partners does a HW item have?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***